software

 image

-It also creates a spreadsheet log file you can reference when making credits, with
+more exhaustive information is saved into a spreadsheet log file you can reference when making credits, including

 • date you downloaded the video